Remove and Install Primary Cover Harley Twin-Cam

 Article by Mark Trotta

-Reasons for removing the primary cover include replacing the clutch or stator and adjusting or replacing the primary chain.
+Reasons for Big-Twin primary cover removal include replacing the clutch or stator, and adjusting or replacing the primary chain.

-Or maybe your wife is complaining about those oil spots on the driveway.
+Or maybe your wife is complaining about those oil spots on the driveway again.

 Torque specs are listed at the end of the article.